sg16-unicode/sg16-meetings/README.md

     are backed by string pools and stated there could be an advantage to the distinct type approach.
   - Eddie observed that an opaque type that converts to both `std::string_view` and `std::u8string_view` could result in ambiguous conversions for formatted printing.
-  - Dan observed that an opaque type helpe to make it clear to the user that they might want to perform some operations on it before printing it.
+  - Dan observed that an opaque type helps to make it clear to the user that they might want to perform some operations on it before printing it.
   - Corentin responded to Eddie's observation by stating that, as long as the opaque type doesn't require conversion in order to be printed, then there are no ambiguous conversion concerns.